EvanHahn/dotfiles/README.md

 vim +NeoBundleInstall +qall
 ./osx.sh # if on OSX
-./ubuntu.sh # if on Ubuntu
+./debian.sh # if on Ubuntu/Debian/whatever

 ./npm.sh # if you want packages from NPM
 ```